JakeSteam/blog-personal/_posts/2022-07-11-forza-horizon-5-creative-accolades.md

 ### 3 overall methods

+*Update: [A user on reddit](https://www.reddit.com/r/ForzaHorizon/comments/vwsg12/the_complete_guide_to_unlocking_all_of_forza/ifrrhnh/) has reported a 7 day ban for "Spamming Liveries / Layer Groups", so this may not be permitted.
+Anecdotally I've had no problems, nor has nobody else on the thread, but it appears to be a possibility.
+For safety, delete your creations after earning the accolades.*

 There's essentially 3 techniques to grinding / farming creation downloads and likes.
 I'll describe these below, then cover the common steps necessary:

 #### The legitimate method